sjmichae/phylobio_final_project/readme.md

 OK, here we go.

-# Title of my project
+# Using Phylogeny to Understand Ion Channels

 ## Introduction and Goals